Turbo87/auto-dist-tag/README.md

 on the `version` property in your `package.json` file and the previously published versions unless you explicitly specify a tag yourself.

+Have a look at our [tests](test/calc-dist-tag-test.js) to figure out what tags to expect as output.

 ### Travis CI